lambdaisland/kaocha/doc/03_configuration.md

  ;; Colorize output (use ANSI escape sequences).
  :color?      true

  ;; Watch the file system for changes and re-run.
+You can change this here to be ;; on by default, then disable it when necessary with `--no-watch`.
  :watch?      false

  ;; Specifiy the reporter function that generates output.
 Must be a namespaced